About The Actor

 2) How did you prepare for the role?

 Lots and LOTS of research.
-Books, documentaries, youtubing, googling.
+Books, documentaries, YouTubing, Googling.
 Digging deep, as there is less info out there on Oswald, at least, it is harder to find.
-But the journey of all of it was so rewarding.
+But the journey of all if it was so rewarding.
 I was discovering new things right up until we wrapped the show.
 I'm still digging deeper now!

 3) Once you became Lee Harvey Oswald were you able to sympathize with him in any way?